resoai/TileBoard/CONTRIBUTING.md

 ### Releases (only for maintainers)

-A new release can be created by running `npm version [patch|minor|major]` (choose `patch`, `minor` or `major` based on semver versioning rules).
+A new release can be created by running `npm run release`.
 A new tagged commit will be created and pushed to the remote repo, triggering automatic creation of new release with built app package attached in "assets" section.